andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 Hopefully by the end of the post, you'll have a clearer idea of what certificates are, and how to interact with them.

+## An introduction to PKI certificates
+Before we start exploring the different ways PKI certificates can be generated, stored, verified, and used, let's just take a step back and start with an introduction to PKI certificates in general.

+Public Key Infrastructure certificates are most commonly used for securing TCP and HTTP communication via TLS.
+They are primarily used to:
+- Encrypt end-to-end communication.
+- Establish trust between a client and a server, so that the server's identity can be verified.

+The certificates themselves normally contain metadata about the owner (such as name, location, etc.), as well as a public key used for encryption.
+The certificate is accompanied by a private key, which makes decryption possible.

+Normally, a PKI certificate manifests as a pair of files on disk.
+One containing the certificate, and another containing the private key.

 ## PKI certificate files
 Most TLS certificates are in fact X.509 certificates.
 X.509 is a standard for certificate structure which defines which fields are included in the